Shivers (video game): Graphics

 The cutscenes were filmed with live actors in front of a blue screen, who were superimposed on the digital backgrounds with Ultimatte.
-Each filming would require proper camera angles and lensing before shooting to ensure matching quality with the digital background.
-Occasionally masonite props would stand for foreground objects.
+Each shot required proper camera angles and lensing before filming to ensure matching quality with the digital background.
+Occasionally, masonite props would stand in for foreground objects.
 The actors were found by talent agencies and were coached by Bales, producer Wendy Albee and director Tony Ober.

 Sound and music

 Guy Whitmore worked as a sound engineer, sound designer and music composer for the video game soundtrack.
 According to context, some pieces were composed as orchestral music whereas others were more modern.
 Some bands were cited as inspiration, such as Nine Inch Nails.
 Whitmore also had dark ambient music in mind.
 The interactive nature of the game demanded for a repetitive motif which would provide the background and foreboding mood of suspension for the player, while being unnoticed in the same time.
 The crescendo happens in the cues whenever the player triggers an attack of an Ixupi monster.

 Sound effects were derived mostly from a stock sound effects CD.
 The mumblings heard in the abandoned theatre is a relevant speech by the Ghost from a Hamlet performance.